-This eventually turned into simply a fear of missing anything at all.
-Aka that any moment you place yourself in is putting yourself at risk of missing… something.
+This trend eventually turned into a simple fear of missing anything at all.
+In other words, anytime you commit to one plan you put yourself at risk of missing something else.

 Now imagine that same set of fears, but on steroids.
 Presently, everyone feels that their beliefs or way of life is under attack.
 That is practically universal, across the board.
 Couple that with a more violent environment and more volatile foreign relationships.

 Now add in social media, where a series of high-quality cameras are recording every single happening.

 It’s understandable why FOMO flashed into popularity, as cell phone cameras got better Facebook-run Instagram fueled the charge.
 And with 100 different ways to find plans for a Friday night, 2019 is jam-packed with tons to do, perpetually.

 While I work from 8-4 pm on any given day, there are yoga classes, hiking trips, and ice skating outings that I miss out on.
 And we all have that friend that marks themselves as “interested” on every single nearby event.